Usmanzahidcode/money-utils/README.md

 ## Use Cases

 This library is ideal for situations where you need basic calculations like:

 - E-commerce price calculations with tax and discount.
 - Simple financial calculations involving USD currency.
+- The only thing you must stay away from in financial calculations: Rounding at wrong step.

 ## Limitations

 This is not a full-featured money management system.
-If you need multi-currency support or advanced financial features, consider using a more comprehensive library like [Brick\Money](https://github.com/brick/money).
+If you need multi-currency support or advanced financial features, consider using a more comprehensive library like `Brick\Money`

 ## Conclusion